ga4gh/fasp-scripts/README.md

 - Some of the files returned from DRS for the queries above have files on AWS.
 This script used the Seven Bridges API to run samtools stats on those files.
-- Though the tasks are submitted, they fail with a "Protocol not supprted" error.
-See [issue](https://github.com/ga4gh/cloud-interop-testing/issues/109).
+- ~~Though the tasks are submitted, they fail with a "Protocol not supprted" error.
+See [issue](https://github.com/ga4gh/cloud-interop-testing/issues/109).~~
 - Possible to do's

-  - Update samtools docker image to one that can use a url.
+  - ~~Update samtools docker image to one that can use a url.~~ Done with help from SB Tech Support.
   - Use a Seven Bridges WES implementation which can either accept the signed URL, or take DRS ids.

 #### Compute on SRA urls